Q&A: Meet John Paul, PLU’s new Department of Music Chair

 What was your first impression of PLU?

 While I had heard good things about PLU over the years, my first real encounter with the school was at last year’s Christmas concert in Portland.
 I was impressed by the high level of music making by everyone on stage, ensembles and soloists.
 Wow!
-And then the audience sang the first carole, and I mean, really sang!
+And then the audience sang the first carol, and I mean, really sang!
 I felt I had arrived at some sort of musical utopia.
 I had known that a large number of undergraduates participated in some aspect of music, but hadn’t realized at what level.
 I was impressed that music was such a significant aspect of the university.
 And then the search process was so well done: very thorough, thoughtful and inclusive.
 Here was a place I felt at home, with colleagues I respected, with similar values that I held, and having a significant impact upon the community.

 “I was impressed by the high level of music making by everyone on stage, ensembles and soloists.
 Wow!
-And then the audience sang the first carole, and I mean, really sang!
+And then the audience sang the first carol, and I mean, really sang!
 I felt I had arrived at some sort of musical utopia.”

 What’s a typical day like at PLU for you?